 In most cases, we will have the results back within 7-10 business days.
 If there is urgency, a quicker turnaround time can be requested and usually accommodated.

 Is Thermography covered by insurance?

 Not at this time.
-Keep in mind, cutting edge technology is not covered in most fields of medicine.
-As a technician, the charge is a nominal fee for this technology despite the high cost of the equipment and the cost of running a lab.
+Keep in mind that cutting-edge technology is not covered in most fields of medicine.
+As a technician, the charge is a nominal fee for this technology despite the high cost of the equipment and the cost of running a temperature-controlled lab.
 Insurance coverage should not keep you away.
 Think of all of the other less important things we spend our money on!
 Ask about options for funding and pre-payment plans.

 Do I need to get a mammogram?

 That is between you and your primary physician.
 Thermography is an adjunctive procedure that offers extra information and can be combined with other testing.